 The authenticity and charm of reclaimed and recycled furniture has also fuelled some growth within the furniture industry, and makes for the perfect material or furnishings to be detailed in a rustic manner.
 Vintage and retro furnishings are ingrained within the DNA of rustic shabby chic furniture, as it was born out the concept of reusing worn furniture.

 The pairing of vintage furniture and more recent décor could strike the balance in design tastes that work together to create a sense of contemporary rustic elegance.
-For instance the use of a white sofa with large fluffy down filled pillows accompanied by the sleek lines of an industrially styled metal and wood coffee table, make for the perfect pairing.
+For instance the use of a white sofa with large fluffy down filled pillows accompanied by the sleek lines of an industrial coffee table, make for the perfect pairing.

 How to create a boho chic look

 Bringing a shabby chic interior to life

 Creating a shabby chic interior is a process that involves discovering truly unique pieces in flea markets, garage sales or various other locations where second hand furniture could be found, or pieces could be simply bought from various furniture makers who specialize in creating the shabby chic effect.
 Many pieces that are found or purchased second hand, become DIY projects that allow designers the ability to garner their desired look.